Tuition, Fees and Financial Aid

 Optional On-Campus Housing and Dining

 Students are NOT required to live on campus to participate in a JBS.
-If you choose to live on-campus during the summer, you will be required to take a 15-meals per week meal plan.
+If you choose to live on-campus during the summer, you will be required to take a 15-meals per week meal plan - with no weekend meal service available until July.

 As you are not required to live on campus during the summer if you participate in a JBS.
 Many students find summer sublet apartments in Waltham to be a very affordable alternative.